Nischit290402/ML3-News-Article-Summarizer/README.md

 F1 Score- 86.9

 Gives a less detailed answer as compared to the first two models.
-However, the output is comparable to that of the first two models.
+However, sometimes, the output is comparable to that of the first two models.
+Wrong answers might be printed in a few cases.

-#### The “bert-large-uncased-whole-word-masking-finetuned-squad” and the “csarron/bert-base-uncased-squad-v1” models are better for question- answering.
-In some cases, the first model is more appropriate and in some other, the second one gives more accurate results.
+#### Mostly, the “bert-large-uncased-whole-word-masking-finetuned-squad” model is better for question- answering.
+In some cases, "distilbert-base-uncased-distilled-squad" and "csarron/bert-base-uncased-squad-v1" models might be better than the first one.

 ## Team Members-
 1) Snehith Chinta